-Like many of you out there, my first time to France was a trip to Paris.
+Like many of you out there, my first time to France was a trip to Paris and I could have used this list of Paris travel tips.
 The nation’s capital city is a must-see and is like nowhere else in the world.
 But it’s still a bustling city that can take advantage of unsuspecting tourists who don’t know how to get the most out of the City of Light.
-In addition to knowing what to do in restaurants and at the French marché, here’s a quick list of Paris travel tips to make your trip memorable for all the right reasons.
+In addition to knowing what to do in restaurants and at the French marché, here’s a quick list of Paris travel tips if you’re traveling to Paris for the first time.
+Let’s make your trip memorable for all the right reasons.

 So to get the most out of your trip, here are my 8 Paris travel tips:

 1. Keep your passport safe

 How many times have we heard stories of tourists’ passports being stolen?
 To avoid the hassle of getting yours replaced, keep your actual passport in the safe at your hotel.
 Then, just keep a photocopy of it on you at all times (or on your phone) in case you need to show it to an official while exploring the city.
 I’ve never been asked to show my passport to anyone, but it’s a good best practice.

 Along with this, keep your phone and other valuables tucked away and out of reach.
 Thieves are crafty and can get in and out of a zippered bag in seconds without you even realizing it, so take extra precautions to keep your things safe.
 My top backpack pick is from Pacsafe and has slash-proof material and other safe guards to prevent you from being a victim of theft.
 Use your street smarts and avoid standing in the middle of the street with a map at top tourists attractions.